Related

 Impact of EPA on Government Procurement practices in Japan

-With the EPA signed, the next step is to make the Agreement work for both sides.
-The question in the coming years will be whether the commitments made by both sides will lead to new concrete opportunities for European companies in the Japanese government procurement market.
-For this, JTPP Helpdesk is also closely following developments in Japan and strives to act as a monitor/reporter of barriers for EU companies still found in the government procurement practice in Japan.
+With the EPA now signed, the next step is to make the Agreement work in practice for both sides.
+The key question in the coming years will be whether these commitments translate into concrete new opportunities for European companies in Japan's government procurement market.
+The JTPP Helpdesk is closely following developments in Japan and aims to monitor and report on any remaining barriers facing EU companies in government procurement practice.

-As part of these activities, JTPP Helpdesk conducted a survey among 900 officials and offices in charge of procurement and contracting at Japanese government organizations, regarding the impact of the EU-Japan EPA on procurement practices in Japan.
-The Report of this survey is available here (PDF).
+As part of this work, the JTPP Helpdesk surveyed 900 officials and offices responsible for procurement and contracting at Japanese government organisations on the impact of the EU–Japan EPA.
+The survey report is available here (PDF).

 Back to top